-- Explicitly acknowledge the difference in types of comments made during the discussion (emotional, informational, analytical).
+- Explicitly acknowledge the difference in the types of comments made during the discussion (e.g., emotional, informational, analytical).
 You can help students understand one another better if you assist them in seeing the different orientations of each other’s statements.

 - Allow everyone a chance to talk (when possible), but don’t force students to participate.
 Understand that students will have varying reactions to the discussion, and some will prefer to remain silent.

 - Be sure to have a strategy for bringing the discussion to a close.
-You could make a connection to the class content and goals, simply acknowledge this as a significant event, and/or remind students of ways they might be of assistance or take action.
+You could make a connection to the class content and goals, simply acknowledge the sensitive topic is a significant event, and/or remind students of ways they might be of assistance or take action.

 - Make sure students are aware of University support resources available to them, including: Student and Academic Services, Counseling & Psychological Services (CAPS), and COVID-19 support resources for students.